 Parent being in prison / hospital / homeless.

-avoiding becoming a looked after child.
+Avoiding becoming a looked after child.

-Parent has leaving the local area and child remaining to complete academic studies.
+Parent leaving the local area and child remaining to complete academic studies.

 Child leaving the family home due to family dysfunction or because they have been living with parents who have substance misuse problems or other difficulties.